Si-Nan/VASAseq_2022/II_Alternative_splicing/a_Transcriptme_assembly/README.md

 # Setup

 To run these workflows you need to [install Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and allocate insided the clone folder specific files that will be described bellow.
+The complete set of files used to run the analysis of VASA-seq data can be found at the [Build](Build/) folder.

 ## config.yaml